ravendb/ravendb/readme.txt

 /Web	- The files required to run Raven under IIS.
 		  Create an IIS site in the /Web directory to start the Raven site.

+/Client-3.5
+		- The files required to run the Raven client under .NET 3.5

+/Client
+		- The files required to run the Raven client under .NET 4.0
+		*** This is the recommended client to use ***

+/ClientEmbedded
-/Client	- The files required to run the Raven client, in server or embedded mode.
+		- The files required to run the Raven client, in server or embedded mode.
 		  Reference the RavenClient.dll and create a DocumentStore, passing a URL or a directory.